-Huffington Post predicts how technology will help aging in future
+Huffington Post predicts how technology will help ageing in future

 18th May 2015

-Technology is helping to make aging much easier, with products such as stair lifts and walk-in tubs already helping people live independently at home.
+Technology is helping to make ageing much easier, with products such as stair lifts and walk-in showers and bath tubs already helping people live independently at home.
 As technology advances, even more products are likely to be introduced, and the Huffington Post has made a list of its predictions.
 This includes doctor appointments at home on Skype, online medical records and cars that drive themselves.

 The latter is something that is already in production, with Google currently working on a self-driving car project.
 It is hoped that these cars of the future will be able to recognise unsafe driving conditions and respond to this using automatic adjustments to steer the vehicle away from potential harm.
 As the ability to drive is key to many older people’s independence, it is hoped that these will help keep us all safe on the road for longer.